 Do you aspire to work as a professional in another country in fields like international affairs, business, law, journalism, or politics?
 If you do, then you are the perfect candidate for a Bachelor of Arts in International Relations at Lindenwood University.

-If you wish to earn an International Relations degree at Lindenwood University, two options are available: a BA in International Relations and a BA in International Relations with an emphasis in Security Studies.
-Both of these degree programs require 42 credit hours.
-Both programs require you to complete 21 credit hours in areas such as international relations, diplomatic affairs, and American foreign policy.
-In your remaining 21 credit hours, you will have an option to study topics such as federalism, global business and society, and much more.
+If you wish to earn an International Relations degree at Lindenwood University, three options are available: a BA in International Relations, a BA in International Relations with an emphasis in Security Studies, and a BA in International Relations with an emphasis in Asian Studies.
+These degree programs require 39 credit hours.
+All three programs require you to complete 21 credit hours in areas such as international relations, diplomatic affairs, and American foreign policy.
+In your remaining 18 credit hours, you will have an option to study topics such as federalism, global business and society, and much more.

 Consult with your advisor about international relations and create an academic path suited to your interests and needs.